isaacselement/ApkSmaliJebTools/README.md

 ######Second.
 Open another terminal and start:

-    ./apk.sh com.xxx.apk
+    ./apk.sh com.xxx.apk	// it will generate the smali codes

 ######Third
-1.Copy your smali codes into Java Project, set some breakpoints 2.Close your origin project (if needed)
+1. Copy your smali codes into Java Project, set some breakpoints
+2. Close your origin project (if needed)
-2.In Debug Configuration, set Remote Port, then hit Debug
+3. In Debug Configuration, set Remote Port, then hit Debug

 ### 2. JEB